kris71990/nps-find/backend/README.md

 The backend is built with **Node** and **Express**, and uses a **SQL** relational database managed by **PostgreSQL**.
 It also utilizes the **Sequelize** library, which allows seamless integration with the REST API.

-When necessary, the API retrieves data from the National Park Service API(https://www.nps.gov/subjects/developer/index.htm).
+When necessary, the API utilizes data from the National Park Service API(https://www.nps.gov/subjects/developer/index.htm).

 ## Getting Started